JadenGadea/LAN_Penetration_Tool/README.md

 ## 1. Install Raspberry Pi OS and Download Scripts
 - Begin by installing Raspberry Pi OS on your device.
-- Download the scripts `bootup.sh` and `rasptools.sh` to your Pi.
+- Download the scripts `callback.sh` and `rasptools.sh` to your Pi.

 ## 2. Make Scripts Executable
 Make both scripts executable by running the following commands in your terminal:
 - ```chmod +x ~/rasptools.sh```
-- ```chmod +x ~/bootup.sh```
+- ```chmod +x ~/callback.sh```

 - ```sudo ./rasptools.sh``` - to install the necessary tools
-- **Before creating your service file and adding your ```bootup.sh``` to it as shown in the step below.
+- **Before creating your service file and adding your ```callback.sh``` to it as shown in the step below.
 Make sure you change the IP and Port variables to your Public C2 Adress n Port.**

-## 3. Create a Systemd Service for the Bootup Script
+## 3. Create a Systemd Service for the callback Script
-Set up a new systemd service to automate the execution of your bootup script:
+Set up a new systemd service to automate the execution of your callback script:
 - ```sudo nano /etc/systemd/system/my_script.service```

 Copy and paste the following configuration into the service file: **Remember to change "ExecStart=" to the path of your script**